Canal-Protocol/Distributed-Liquidity-Pool/README.md

 # Distributed-Liquidity-Pool
 A pooled fund which services liquidity on DEX's.

+**Please Note that this entire repository is a work in progress.**

 ## Components